verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 Azure supports IPv6 in a broad scope.
 VNets for instance can be configured for Dual Stack, meaning running IPv4 and IPv6 side by side over the same Virtual Network, just as Virtual Machines connected to a VNet.
 This How-To is a quick demonstration of what can be setup with minimal efforts.

-### Goal: To Create 2 VM’s, connected to a VNET, communicating over both ipv4 as well as ipv6.
+### Goal: To Create 2 VM’s, connected to a VNET, communicating over both ipv4 and ipv6.

 #### Overview